Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 The thick slices of deep-fried tofu were covered in tomato sauce and cheese—beautifully baked.<br>
 But the finely chopped green onions on top were now thoroughly blackened.<br>
 “I meant to check on it... and completely forgot.”<br>
-She pressed a hand to her forehead, sighing in defeat.<br>
+She pressed a hand to her forehead, sighing in defeat.
 Akira peeked over her shoulder.<br>
-“I like it a little burnt.
-Let’s eat it anyway.”<br>
+“Looks perfect to me.
+Let’s eat!”<br>
 He gave her a warm grin.</p>

 <p class="uk-text-center uk-margin-medium-top">＊＊＊</p>